Best playgrounds in the Clare Valley

 Let's be honest.
-The kids can do a certain amount of cellar doors and eateries, but you got to be fair on the little squirts and give them some playtime.
+The kids can do a certain amount of cellar doors and eateries, but at some point, you've got to be fair on the little squirts and give them some playtime.

 Running a muck and playing with other kids is all the little ones seem to want to do.
 And whilst your Clare Valley plans may not have been one playground after another, we have a solution that should keep both parties satisfied.
-In this exact order, I recommend trying: cellar door, playground, cellar door, picnic, cellar door, playground?
-Fair trade, right?
+In this exact order, I recommend trying: cellar door, playground, cellar door, picnic, cellar door, playground.
+It's a fair trade, right?
 Well, I’ve become a subject matter expert on playgrounds since the birth of my two little ones so here are my top playgrounds you should consider when coming to the Clare Valley.

 Apex Park - Clare

 This one caters for young and older kids with a playground, covered shelter with BBQ, plenty of picnic tables and a skate park (bring your bike).
-It’s also located along the Hutt River, not exactly gushing with water at the best of times, but is a big open grassed area with well-established trees, perfect for a picnic and a bit of nature play.
+It’s also located along the Hutt River, not exactly gushing with water most of the time, but is home to a big open grassed area with well-established trees, perfect for a picnic and a bit of nature play.
 It's right off the main street of Clare, so easily accessible whether you're cruising the Riesling Trail or just passing through,

 This is an awesome playground with an adjacent lake and a linear park along the Burra Creek.
 There are toilets, picnic tables and even a little fountain which runs water into the lake.
 It’s right in the middle of town surrounded by heritage buildings which makes it truly special.
 The wildlife will also love you too with lots of ducks to keep the kids entertained.
 Grab a Cornish pasty and soak in the atmosphere of this lovely park and town.